Tools2024-03-21

 How to Avoid Code Smells?

 We already explained several ways to avoid code smells while explicitly discussing code smell examples.
 In general, code refactoring helps eradicate code smells from your application code.
-But rigorous code testing, robust PR processes, adherence to agile sprint planning, and embracing DevSecOps could be pivotal to your success against code smells.
+But rigorous code testing, robust PR processes, adherence to agile sprint planning, and embracing DevSecOps could be pivotal to your success against bad code smells.

 Code Refactoring Tools Helps Avoid Code Smells